paladenite/Data_Science_3402_Kaggle-Project/README.md

 ## Summary of Work done
 ### Data

+The data set itself had 12908 entries for training the model and 5793 for testing the model.

 #### Preprocessing

 When looking at the raw data itself we could see that the main issues come from missing data values, and strings instead of numbers.